 As a foreign entrepreneur or investor, you can benefit from securing a visa through investment immigration options just like Canada’s Investor Visa programs.
-The Government of Canada has created various immigrant investor programs that lead to permanent residency.
-On this page, you will learn about what business immigration programs are available to you, and which one will suit you best!
+The Government of Canada has created various immigrant investor programs that lead to permanent residency and potential citizenship.
+On this page, you will learn about what business immigration programs are available to you and which one will suit you best!

 What are Canada’s Investor Visa and Investment Immigration Programs?

-There are various immigration programs in Canada that are tailored to foreign entrepreneurs, investors, and companies, that make applicants eligible for permanent residency.
-As a result, there is no single Canada Investor program, instead, there are numerous options for investor immigration.
-These options can be separated into federal programs and provincial programs, which are described below.
+Various immigration programs in Canada are tailored to foreign entrepreneurs, investors, and companies which make applicants eligible for permanent residency.
+As a result, there is no single Canada Investor program; instead, there are numerous options for investor immigration.
+These options can be divided into federal and provincial programs, described below.

 Canada’s Federal Investor Programs